 On a longer term, an ensemble assimilation system is envisaged.
 Two alternative ensemble assimilation methods, an LETKF and a hybrid EnVar system, have been developed for this and introduced as options for experimentation.
-The hybrid EnVar system can make use both of observation perturbations and of perturbations in the B-matrix (so-called B{rand} perturbations).
-Both setups have been upgraded in 2020 to the latest Harmonie pre-operational cycle (Cy46h).
-Longer inter-comparison experiments against operational 3D-Var have given some positive results so far, but also some options for improvement which require further elaboration.
-Following this, in 2021 a set of intercomparisons will be performed to test hybrid EnVar/ B{rand} and LETKF against each other and against standard 3D- and 4D-Var.
+The EnVar system can make use both of observation perturbations and of perturbations in the B-matrix (so-called B{rand} perturbations).
+For LETKF, longer inter-comparison experiments against operational 3D-Var are ongoing, with mostly positive results so far.
+Preliminary results for a short period look promising for hybrid EnVar with both LETKF and B{rand} perturbations, but this work needs further elaboration.
+Both setups will be upgraded to the latest Harmonie pre-operational cycle (Cy46h).
+Following this, an inter-comparison will be performed to test hybrid EnVar/B{rand} and LETKF against each other and against standard 3D- and 4D-Var.